A Glimpse Into the Future of Fullstack Development with Blitz.js

 Short description:

-Today, I'm going to talk about the future of full-stack web development with Bleeds.js.
+Today I'm going to talk about the future of full-stack web development with Bleeds.js.
 Bleeds is a full-stack React framework built on top of Next.js.
 It includes direct database access, middlewares, authentication with authorization.
-One of the core concepts is that Bleeds is monolithic.
-The most significant feature is the zero API layer, allowing you to run server code directly from your frontend.
+One of the core features of Bleeds is the zero-API layer, which allows you to run server code directly from your frontend.

-Today, I'm going to talk about the future of full-stack web development with Bleeds.js.
-I will introduce you to what Bleeds currently is, and I will give you a glimpse into what is going to be in the future.
-My name is Aleksandra and I'm currently maintaining Bleeds, and previously I led a Hasura console team.
-You can find me on GitHub and Twitter, and you can also check out my personal website.
+Hi, today I'm going to talk about the future of full-stack web development with Bleeds.js.
+I will introduce you to what Bleeds currently is and I will give you a glimpse into what it's going to be in the future.
+My name is Aleksandra and I'm currently maintaining Bleeds and previously I led a Hasura console team.
+You can find me on GitHub and Twitter and you can also check out my personal website.

 One of the core concepts is that Bleeds is monolithic.
 It means that you can reason about your application as a single entity.
 There's only one thing to develop, deploy, and think about.
 Now, let's talk about some of the core features.
-The most significant one is the zero API layer.
-If you're using React, it requires you to have REST or GraphQL API to connect to database or perform some business logic which is meant to be performed on the server.
-You need an API, even if it's not going to be used by third parties apart from your own application.
-Build times is also a source of complexity and sometimes it could be avoided.
-BLEEDS allows you to run server code directly from your frontend.
+The most significant one is the zero-API layer.
+If you're using React, it requires you to have REST or GraphQL API to connect to the database or perform some business lodging, which is meant to be performed on the server.
+You need an API, even if it's not going to be used by third parties, apart from your own application.
+Sometimes it's also a source of complexity and sometimes it could be avoided.
+Bleeds allows you to run server code directly from your frontend.
 How does it happen?
-So BLEEDS abstracts the API into a BUILD step.
-You can use the SERVER function in your frontend and BLEEDS will swap the import with an HTTP call at build time.
-The server functions are called BLEEDS resolvers and we have queries and mutations.
+So, Bleeds abstracts the API into a build step.
+You can use a server function in your frontend, and Bleeds will swap the import with an HTTP call at build time.
+The server functions are called Bleeds resolvers, and we have queries and mutations.
 However, they are just plain JavaScript functions, which will always only run on the server.
-Also, you can still add your own API if needed, and BLEEDS won't get in your way.
+Also, you can still add your own API if needed, and Bleeds won't get into your way.
 Let's take a look at the architecture diagram.

 Short description: